jayjeo/public/Laborshare/readmeONETESCO.md

     *  I recommend using a server provided by TensorDock as it is relatively cheap, very reliable, and the staff feedback is fast and good.
   * If a private local computer with one CPU cannot handle this code, modify it accordingly, especially by not using multiprocessing and instead using the threading feature.

-### STEPS:
-  * Sequentially follow the steps explained in the "ESCO vs ONET comparison" section in master.do.